 Under UK and EU, the act of selling, advertise, stock, offer goods carrying a sign identical or similar to a registered sign amount to infringement.
 Even when the law is straightforward, marketplaces like Amazon and eBay frolic with counterfeit/knock off products sold at a quarter of the price of their original counterparts.
 This is damaging to businesses that invest significant resources to develop their brand identity and products.
 Additionally, selling counterfeiting items is illegal and does not promote fair competition.

 Briffa are experts in all aspects of intellectual property law and practice, including running counterfeit programs for our clients and advising clients in relation to ever aspects of IP protections for their brands and products.
-If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact Elisabetta Bestetti on 020 7288 6003 or [email protected].
+If you would like to arrange a free consultation with one of our specialist intellectual property lawyers, please contact us on 020 7096 2779.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.